bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

   one n's, fifteen o's, two p's, one q, seven r's, twenty five s's, eighteen t's, four u's, five v's, eight w's, two x's, four y's, and one z

-But, of course it would a cruel joke if I didn't end by telling you that this article[^4] contains and
+But, of course it would a cruel joke if I didn't also extend his tool a little bit so it could work on larger numbers.
+Otherwise I wouldn't be able to tell you that this article[^4] contains and

 [^1]: Except that it claims to be a pangram

 [^2]: It's actually trying a little harder than I described; when it detects
-      that adding a new tally has falsified a previous part of the sentnce, it makes a crude attempt to fix it in a single step.
-There's no reason this should succeed in general, although I must admit I think there is some risk that this addition to the strategy could allow the machine we're torturing to achieve it's goal.
+      that adding a new tally has falsified a previous part of the sentence, it makes a crude attempt to fix it in a single step.
+There's no reason this should succeed in general, although I must admit I think there is some risk that this addition to the strategy could allow the machine we're torturing to achieve its goal.

 [^3]: Actually, there has been lots of pretty cool research on writing programs
       that understand some parts of natural language and use it to do logical